 We intended to go in to Rome later today, sometime in the afternoon, with

 the intention of staying in to the evening when it was cooler and less crowded.

 On top of the €18pn Camperstop fee, we have to pay €2 each per day as a Rome Tourist Tax.

 So even this overcrowded motorhome car park is going to cost us €22pn.
-On top of this we have to pay to have a shower, it's usually one Euro, but it all mounts up.
+On top of this we have to pay to have a shower, it's usually one euro, but it all mounts up.
 We opted to fire the boiler up and use our own facilities.
 But first we had a bit of a

 lie-in as there was nothing much to get up for.

-After scrubbing up we popped up across the dual carriageway to the supermarket for a few bits and pieces, one again we were charged
+After scrubbing up we popped across the dual carriageway to the supermarket for a few bits and pieces.
+One again we were charged

 two cents for the bag the tomatoes were wrapped in.
 I wonder what would happen if we'd opened the bag, stuffed the tomatoes in our pockets and then told them we didn't need the bag.

 the way back we popped in to Reception and purchased two all-singing-all-dancing-ticket for the Rome transport system which would be valid for 48 hours once we started using them.

 After lunch the moment had come, we were to join our Italian cousins in their capital city.
 The tram was quite straightforward, what with it stopping 200 metres down the road from the Camperstop.
 The journey didn't take too long and we son arrived in

 Off the tram and on to the Metro which was quite a walk down the road, a few stops down the track and we had arrived at the Colisseum.
+This is promoted

-This is pitched as Rome's greatest amphitheatre, commissioned by Emperor Vespasian in AD72 (he was later to have a brand of motor scooter named after him).
+as Rome's greatest amphitheatre, commissioned by Emperor Vespasian in AD72 (he was later to have a brand of motor scooter named after him).

-in the planning stages there was no feeling of expectation of excitement.
+The Chef has been here a couple of times before, but this was my first visit, and yet, even in the planning stages there was no feeling of expectation or excitement.
 It was more a matter of 'If you're in Italy you simply must visit Rome'.

 OK so it was impressive in an historical sense, but in my opinion the Coliseum in Pula which we visited on the way back from Istanbul was vastly superior.

 When I began taking pictures with the pocket camera (I'd left the SLR behind - too heavy) I realised how life must feel suffering from cataracts.
 For some reason, and it may have been when I

 cleaned the lens, was steamed up internally.
 Grief - my only option was to use the camera on my mobile phone which I seldom carry with me but today it was to aid our navigation if needed thanks to Google Maps.

 Thankfully after a few hours being warmed in the sun, the lens cleared and we were back in business.

 Not only were there the usual tour groups but the Italians themselves had turned out in force, this being yet another weekend they didn't have to work.
 We walked around in the heat amidst heaving crowds, making our way between a few 'sights' or 'attractions',

 however you view them.
 Rome is a big place, and today we were there to test the water regarding public transport, and take a look at a small specific area.

-I did get to take pictured of the Coliseum, bits of the Forum close by, but not the best views, because for that you have to pay to get in, and I'm not mean by any means but I didn't see any point in shelling out money if I had no strong desires
+take pictures of the Coliseum, bits of The Forum close by, but not the best views, because for that you have to pay to get in, and I'm not mean by any means but I didn't see any point in shelling out money if I had no strong desires

 We reached a few other places, click, click, click, then on to the Spanish Steps, click, click, click.
 I tried to hold the camera in the air to get over the heads of

 the crowds, but it was all a bit of a compromise.

-The Trevi Fountain is Rome's largest and most famous fountain completed in 17602 took a bit of finding,
+The Trevi Fountain is Rome's largest and most famous fountain completed in 17602 took a bit of finding, yet again heaving

 The Chef remarked that she had never seen crowds anything like this before here in Rome, which was of little comfort to me, a virgin tourist to Italy, but one with no real agenda of 'must see and photograph'.